tpb1908/AndroidProjectsClient/README.md

 * Creation of new columns
 * Deletion of columns
 * Creation of new cards
+* Creation of new issue cards from existing open issues (Not available on site)
 * Creation of new issue cards (Not available on site)
 * Conversion of cards to issues
 * Tagged users displayed as links on card